-unitd = 'U' the operation is with no scalingunitd = 'L' the operation is with left scaling
+unitd = 'U' the operation is with no scaling unitd = 'L' the operation is with left scaling unitd = 'R' the operation is with right scaling.

 '''

 Scope: global

 Type: optional

 Intent: in.

 Default: unitd = U

 Specified as: a character variable.

 choice specifies the update of overlap elements to be performed on exit:

 psb_none

 psb_sum

 psb_avg

 psb_square_root

 Scope: global

 Type: optional

 Intent: in.

 Default: psb_avg

 Specified as: an integer variable.

 diag the diagonal scaling matrix.

 Scope: local

 Type: optional

 Intent: in.

 Default: diag(1) = 1(noscaling)

 Specified as: a rank one array containing numbers of the type indicated

 in Table 13.

 work a work array.

 Scope: local

 Type: optional

 Intent: inout.

 Specified as: a rank one array of the same type of x with the TARGET

 attribute.

 On Return

 \mathbf{y} the local portion of global dense matrix y.

 Scope: local

 Type: required

 Intent: inout.

 Specified as: an array of rank one or two containing numbers of type

+specified in Table 13.

 '''